 Trials and Appeals in 2015

 - Dataquill Limited v.
 ZTE USA, Inc. (E.D.
-Tex): On June 19, 2015, a jury in Marshall returned a verdict in favor of Dataquill Limited on patent claims asserted against ZTE USA (the fourth largest smartphone manufacturer in the U.S.).
+Tex): On June 18, 2015, a jury in Marshall returned a verdict in favor of Dataquill Limited on patent claims asserted against ZTE USA (the fourth largest smartphone manufacturer in the U.S.).
 (Other cases against Apple and Huawei were resolved before trial.)
 The Dataquill patents concern smartphone technology, and were asserted against ZTE’s Android smartphones.
 The jury found that all asserted claims were valid and infringed, and awarded $31.5 million.
-This was the sixth largest verdict in Texas for 2015 and the twenty-second largest nationally.
+This was the twelveth largest verdict in Texas for 2015 and the fifty-ninth largest nationally, according to VerdictSearch.
 The HPC team representing Dataquill included Les Payne, Nate Davis, and Blaine Larson.
 HPC’s team worked with attorneys from Susman Godfrey, including Parker C. Folse and Joseph S. Grinstein, as well as Johnny Ward of Ward & Smith Law Firm.
 Click Here To See The Jury Verdict.

 - Commil USA, LLC v.
 Cisco Systems, Inc. (Supreme Court of the United States): On May 26, 2015, the Supreme Court issued a 6-2 decision in favor of Commil.
 The trial is described further below under Trials in 2011.
 In this landmark decision, the Supreme Court held that an accused infringer’s good faith belief in patent invalidity is not a defense to inducing infringement.
 Click Here To See The Supreme Court Opinion.